dhis2/dhis2-docs/src/user/using-the-maps-app.md

     ![](resources/images/maps/maps_org_unit_layer_dialog_STYLE.png)

-    - select any styling you wish to apply to the boundaries.
+    - select any styling you wish to apply to the org unitss.

-      - Show labels
+      - Labels

         Allows labels to be shown on the layer.
-Font size and weight can be modified here.
+Font style can be modified here.

+      - Boundary color

+        Allows the boundary or outline color of the organisation units to be changed.

       - Point radius

         Sets the base radius when point type elements, such as facilities, are presented on the org unit layer.

+    - Organisation units can be styled an **organisation unit group set** using different colors.
+Select a group set from the list of organisation unit group sets defined for your DHIS2 instance.

 3. Click **ADD LAYER**.